dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 **Resolution #2:**

 Tell your users to try upgrading to Android 6.0.
 The deactivation issue doesn't occur on Android 6.0 devices.
-To check if an update is available, users can go to **Settings** > **About device** > **Download updates manually**, and follow the prompts on the device.
+To check if an update is available, go to **Settings** > **About device** > **Download updates manually**, and follow the prompts.

 **Resolution #3:**